 Distribute your content on multiple platforms from the same system

 Playout growing files without waiting for the transfer process to finish

 Live 4K video production

 Viz Engine is a reliable playout server for 4K/UHD video.
-Viz Engine uses local storage to playback 4K video using either a SSD-Raid—0, a SanDisk Fusion ioFX or a similar PCI-e disk.
+The system uses local storage to playback 4K video using either a SSD-Raid—0, a SanDisk Fusion ioFX or a similar PCI-e disk.
 Viz Engine supports ProRes, ProRes LT and Mpeg2 I-Frame UHD.
 If available, Alpha will be played out as well.